Introduction goes here

 19

-Letters of general attorney in England for three years for Thomas Wettenhall Wettenale, kt, who is setting out to Aquitaine in the king's service as above, nominating Richard de Fifield Fifhyde and Philip de Drayton alternately.
+Letters of general attorney in England for three years for Wettenale Thomas Wettenhall, kt , who is going to Aquitaine in the king's service as above, nominating Fifhyde Richard de Fifhide and Philip de Drayton alternately.

 20